StuartsProjects/StuartsProjects.github.io/_posts/2016-08-15-building-the-relay-board.md

 Solder the DRF1278F in place on the PCB top.
 Run the test program again and you should hear the FM tone on a UHF hand held.

-With the relay assembly finished load the relay software and place it near a tracker transmitter that is working, and has the same LoRa parameters and frequency.
+With the relay assembly finished load the relay software and place it near a tracker transmitter that is working, and has the same LoRa® parameters and frequency.

 Your receiver should now pick up the trackers original transmission, then after a short delay the same packet re-transmitted by the relay.
 The relay may then also report the link SNR of the packet received, if that option is enabled in the program.